markimus-maximus/AirBnB-Data-Modelling/README.md

 The tabular data contained the following data categories:

-The tabular dataset has the following column:
+The tabular dataset has the following columns (features):

 - ID: Unique identifier for the listing
 - Category: The category of the listing